 Final agenda decisions

-Recent final IFRS Interpretations Committee agenda decisions are summarised below.
+Recent final IFRS Interpretations Committee agenda decisions are listed below.

-This summary also includes matters where the IASB has decided to undertake standard setting with respect to the matter discussed by the IFRS Interpretations Committee.
+At the bottom of the page, there is also a list of recent matters where the IASB has decided to undertake standard setting with respect to the matter discussed by the IFRS Interpretations Committee.

 Links to the full agenda decision (or the IASB’s decision to undertake standard setting) are provided below.